-An applicant who does not have all the original documentation may be admitted on a provisional basis for a period of not more than one term, during which all known deficiencies must be made up.
+An applicant who does not have all the original documentation may be admitted on a provisional basis for a period of two semesters, during which all known deficiencies must be made up.
 Credits earned on this basis are not transferable to other institutions until the student is admitted into regular standing.